10-Q 1 stok-20230331.htm 10-Q 10-Q

 Organization

 Stoke Therapeutics, Inc. (the “Company”) was founded in June 2014 and was incorporated under the laws of the State of Delaware.
-The Company is a biotechnology company dedicated to addressing the underlying cause of severe diseases by upregulating protein expression with RNA-based medicines.
+The Company is a biotechnology company dedicated to restoring protein expression by harnessing the body's potential with RNA medicine.

 Shelf Registration

 In May 2022, the Company filed a universal Shelf Registration statement on Form S-3 (the “Registration Statement”) with the SEC.
-The Registration Statement was declared effective by the SEC on May 31, 2022, and contains two prospectuses: a base prospectus, which covers the offering, issuance and sale by the Company of up to a maximum aggregate offering price of $400,000,000 of its common stock, preferred stock, debt securities, warrants to purchase common stock, preferred stock or debt securities, subscription rights to purchase common stock, preferred stock or debt securities and/or units consisting of some or all of these securities; and a sales agreement prospectus covering the offering, issuance and sale by the Company of up to a maximum aggregate offering price of $150,000,000 of its common stock that may be issued and sold under a Controlled Equity Offering Sales Agreement (“Sales Agreement”).
+The Registration Statement was declared effective by the SEC on May 31, 2022, and contains two prospectuses: a base prospectus, which covers the offering, issuance and sale by the Company of up to a maximum aggregate offering price of $400.0 million of its common stock, preferred stock, debt securities, warrants to purchase common stock, preferred stock or debt securities, subscription rights to purchase common stock, preferred stock or debt securities and/or units consisting of some or all of these securities; and a sales agreement prospectus covering the offering, issuance and sale by the Company of up to a maximum aggregate offering price of $150.0 million of its common stock that may be issued and sold under a Controlled Equity Offering Sales Agreement (“Sales Agreement”).
 The specific terms of any securities to be offered pursuant to the base prospectus will be specified in a prospectus supplement to the base prospectus.
-The $150,000,000 of common stock that may be offered, issued and sold under the sales agreement prospectus is included in the $400,000,000 of securities that may be offered, issued and sold by the Company under the base prospectus.
-As of March 31, 2023, the Company had issued approximately 4.6 million shares of common stock pursuant to the Sales Agreement for net proceeds of $44.7 million.
+The $150.0 million of common stock that may be offered, issued and sold under the sales agreement prospectus is included in the $400.0 million of securities that may be offered, issued and sold by the Company under the base prospectus.
+As of June 30, 2024, the Company had issued approximately 6.5 million shares of common stock pursuant to the Sales Agreement for net proceeds of $53.4 million.
+Since June 30, 2024, the Company has issued approximately 0.3 million shares of common stock pursuant to the Sales Agreement for net proceeds of $4.0 million.
+The Company may terminate this at-the-market program at any time, pursuant to its terms.
+On April 2, 2024, the Company completed an underwritten public offering of its common stock and issued and sold 5,555,557 shares of common stock at a public offering price of $13.50 per share and issued pre-funded warrants to purchase 3,703,730 shares of common stock at a public offering price of $13.499 per share subject to an exercise price equal to $0.0001.
+The common stock and pre-funded warrants sold resulted in net proceeds of $119.9 million after deducting underwriting discounts, commissions and offering costs.

 Uncertainties